Frequently Asked Questions about Summer Programs

 Leaving home for a strange place is exciting, but also can be a little intimidating as you realize how much you don’t know.
 We would like to answer some of your basic questions on this page.
 Please feel free to contact us directly if you still have unresolved issues.
 Our goal is to make the Rocky Ridge experience stellar for all involved.

 Students applying for the Junior Music Program or Jazz Program are not required to submit an audition recording when applying; however, in order for a student to be considered for merit scholarships they must upload a recording with their application.
-All students will be asked to upload a short recording for placement purposes only following their acceptance into the program.
+All students might be asked to upload a short recording for placement purposes only following their acceptance into the program.

 Adult Seminar participants do not need to submit an audition recording.
 All levels of experience are welcome.